Valentine Seaman: Education

 Seaman taught medicine as well, focusing in particular on women's education.
-In 1798-9, Seaman founded the first instructional classes for nurses at New York Hospital, which continued until 1817.
+In 1798–9, Seaman founded the first instructional classes for nurses at New York Hospital, which continued until 1817.
 Seaman was the first American physician to teach a class of women in midwifery in the almshouse (charitable housing for the poor).
 He wrote The Midwives Monitor in 1800 for their instruction.

 Legacy

 Seaman, a Quaker, was against slavery and was a member of the New York Manumission Society, which advocated for the abolition of slavery in New York state.

 He died at the age of 47 from tuberculosis, leaving behind a legacy of public health innovations and advocacy.

 He had 10 children, including daughter Eliza Seaman Leggett, as well as sons John Ferris Seaman and Valentine Seaman (the younger), who owned an estate in 1855 in the Inwood area of upper Manhattan.
 There, they constructed "Seaman's Folly," including a castle and a structure now known as the Seaman-Drake Arch.

-His papers (from 1795–1817) are housed at the Samuel J. Wood Library at Weill Cornell Medicine.
+His papers (from 1795 to 1817) are housed at the Samuel J. Wood Library at Weill Cornell Medicine.